pjones/encryption-utils/doc/new-master-pgp-key.md

      - Change the PIN (default `123456`) and Admin PIN (default `12345678`)
      - Set owner information

   #.
+If you don't want to require a PIN entry for *every* signing
+     request then toggle the "Signature PIN: forced" setting:

+         $ gpg2 --card-edit

+         gpg/card> admin
+         gpg/card> forcesig
+         gpg/card> list

+  #.
 Move keys to the smartcard:

         $ gpg2 --edit-key <keyID>